Khel Ratna Award

-The Khel Ratna Award (/hi/; Sport Jewel Award), officially known as the Major Dhyan Chand Khel Ratna Award, is the highest sporting honour of India.
+The Khel Ratna Award (/hi/; Sport Jewel Award), officially known as the Major Dhyan Chand Khel Ratna Award, formerly known as the Rajiv Gandhi Khel Ratna Award, is the highest sporting honour of India.
 It is awarded annually by the Ministry of Youth Affairs and Sports, Government of India.

 Recipients are selected by a committee constituted by the Ministry and honoured for their "spectacular and most outstanding performance in the field of sports over a period of four years" at an international level.
 As of 2020, the award comprises a medallion, a certificate, and a cash prize of ₹25 lakh.
 (Note: The cash prize was revised from ₹1 lakh to ₹3 lakh in 2000, to ₹5 lakh in 2002, to ₹7.5 lakh in 2009, and to ₹25 lakh in 2020.)

 Instituted in 1991–1992, the award was given for the performance by a sportsperson in a year.
 Based on the suggestions provided by 2014 award selection committee, the Ministry revised the criteria in February 2015 to consider the performance over a period of four years.
 The nominations for a given year are accepted till 30 April or last working day of April with not more than two sportspersons nominated for each sports discipline.
 A twelve-member committee evaluates the performances of a sportsperson at various international events which include the Olympic Games, Paralympic Games, Asian Games, and Commonwealth Games.
 The committee later submits its recommendations to the Union Minister of Youth Affairs and Sports for further approval.

 From 1991 to 2021, the award was named after Rajiv Gandhi (1944–1991), the 6th Prime Minister of India.
 On August 6, 2021, the government of India renamed the award after Major Dhyan Chand (1905–1979), an Indian field hockey player, widely regarded as one of the greatest field hockey players of all time, who scored more than 1000 goals over a 20-year career from 1926 to 1948.
 While announcing the renaming of the award, the Indian Prime Minister Narendra Modi claimed that he was responding to "many requests from citizens across India."

 The first recipient of the award was chess Grandmaster Viswanathan Anand, who was honoured for the performance in the year 1991–1992.
 In 2001, sport shooter Abhinav Bindra, then aged 18, became the youngest recipient of the award.

 Usually conferred upon only one sportsperson in a year, a few exceptions have been made (1993–1994, 2002, 2009, 2012, 2016–2021 and 2024) when multiple recipients were awarded in a year.

 As of 2024, there have been 62 recipients across sixteen sport disciplines: athletics, badminton, billiards, boxing, chess, cricket, field hockey, football, gymnastics, para-athletics, para-badminton, para-shooting, shooting, snooker, table tennis, tennis, wrestling, weightlifting, and yacht racing.